Minimal velocity bound for Schroedinger-type operator with fractional powers: Minimal velocity bound

 to consider the time-dependent Schr\"odinger operator

 where $V(t)=V(t,x)$ had time-periodicity in $t$.
-Thereafter, Adachi and Kiyose \cite{AdKi} also treated the Hamiltonian \eqref{time_periodic} and introduced the resolvent of $D_t=-{\rm i}d/dt$ into the conjugate operator to relax the smoothness condition on $V$.
-Both \cite{AdKi} and \cite{Yo} applied the Howland--Yajima method for the Floquet Hamiltonian $K=D_t+H(t)$.
-They estimated the commutators with $K$ and the conjugate operators, and their estimates were independent of the fractional operator.
-We now begin with the self-adjointness of $A_\rho$.
+Thereafter, \cite{AdKi} also treated the Hamiltonian \eqref{time_periodic} and introduced the resolvent of $D_t=-{\rm i}{\rm d}/{\rm d}t$ into the conjugate operator to relax the smoothness condition on $V$.
+Both \cite{AdKi} and \cite{Yo} applied the Howland--Yajima method for the Floquet Hamiltonian $D_t+H(t)$.
+They estimated the commutators with the Floquet Hamiltonian and the conjugate operator, and their estimates were independent of the fractional operator.